vinhnguyendev/portfolio-next-js/projects/admin-dashboard-project-next-js.md

 ---
   slug: "admin-dashboard-project-next-js"
-  title: "Crypto Analisis with NextJS"
+  title: "Admin dashboard panel with NextJS"
-  overview: "My porfolio website developed with NextJS and TailwindCSS"
+  overview: "Gain control and insights with a bespoke admin dashboard panel application."
   image: "admin-dashboard-project-next-js.png"
-  description: "# This is temp PROJECT."
+  description: I specialize in creating user-friendly interfaces that put you in the driver's seat of your digital presence.
+From real-time analytics to seamless integration, experience the power of a custom solution designed just for you."
   isFeatured: true
 ---